Denticulate tool: Raw Materials

 Denticulate tools are usually made from flint, but can also be made from other materials such as limestone and quartz.

 The availability and quality of the raw materials used to create denticulate tools is heavily influenced by the geographic area and analysis of raw materials and where they come from can provide information about the travel and trading habits of the inhabitants of the ancient sites.

 Researchers at Pech de l'Azé IV identified denticulate tools made from different types of flint, including Coniacian flint, Campanian flint and Bergerac flint.
 At Pech de l'Azé IV 95% of lithic tools found were made from local raw materials and a small number of tools were made from exotic raw materials such as chalcedony.
 At Payre 47 of the denticulate tools found were made from flint and 4 were made from quartz.

-Denticulate tools found at the Peiligang sites were made from a number of different raw materials including; tuff, sandstone. silstone, mudstone, slate and silicieous limestone.
+Denticulate tools found at the Peiligang sites were made from a number of different raw materials including; tuff, sandstone, siltstone, mudstone, slate and siliceous limestone.
 These are softer lithic materials that allow for easier manufacture through filing and grinding.

 Denticulate tools found at the Tabon Caves in the Philippines were made from red jasper, white chert and andesite.

 The tools found at the el Mirón Cave were made from local non-flint materials and non-local flint materials.